 This two-mile loop is a local favorite and provides an easy walk for people and on-leash pets.
 Journey through Peninsula State Park past stands of maple, beech and pine trees whose beauty peaks in the fall.
 A 0.6-mile portion of the trail is graveled.
 Access begins at Eagle Tower, where an 850-foot, wheelchair accessible canopy walk winds gradually above the tree line to the top of the tower for a breathtaking panoramic view of Lake Michigan that everyone can enjoy.

 Green Tree Loop at the Schlitz Audubon Nature Center – Milwaukee

 There are approximately six miles of trails throughout the Schlitz Audubon Nature Center north of Milwaukee that hosts habitats ranging from meadows to lakeshore to woods.
 While all of the loops are relatively flat, the Green Tree Accessible Trail is paved with asphalt and crushed gravel and provides access to an observation tower looking out over miles of the preserve and Lake Michigan.
 At the end of this trail is the Mystery Lake boardwalk that’s made of smooth wood and gets you up close and personal with Green Herons, Tree Swallows, and the occasional curious turtle.

 Easy to Moderate Hikes

-Located in the hardwood forest north of Hartland, this section of the Ice Age Trail offers some of the most spectacular fall hiking in the state.
-The 2.7-mile one-way hike follows the route of the Oconomowoc River including idyllic views of clear water and small bubbling brooks, with the backsplash of colors from the fall leaves of oaks and aspens.
+Experience part of the famous Ice Age Trail with this segment located in the hardwood forest north of Hartland that offers some of the most spectacular fall hiking in the state.
+The 2.7-mile one-way hike follows the route of the Oconomowoc River and includes idyllic views of clear water and small bubbling brooks against a backdrop of stunning oaks and aspens.

 Moderate to Difficult Hikes